MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 The offline materialization process ingests new records from the delta part to the materialized table and replaces existing records.
 The latter is done by rebuilding extents which hold records to replace.
 Both processes (ingestion and extents rebuild) require available ingestion capacity.
 Therefore, clusters in which the available ingestion capacity is low may not be able to materialize the view frequently enough, which will negatively impact the materialized view performance (queries will perform slower, as the delta part becomes bigger).

 If records in the *delta* part constantly intersect with all data shards in the *materialized* part, each materialization cycle will require rebuilding the entire *materialized* part, and may not keep up with the pace (the ingestion rate will be higher than the materialization rate).
 In that case, the view will become unhealthy and the *delta* part will constantly grow.
-You can monitor the number of extent rebuilds in each materialization cycle using metrics, described in the [Materialized views monitoring](materialized-view-monitoring.md) article.
+Monitor the number of extent rebuilds in each materialization cycle using [metrics](materialized-view-monitoring.md).

 ## Performance considerations